avand/squawk/README.md

 Notes
 =====

+Squawk only tweets in production.
+You can see what it would have tweeted in the log for other environments.

 Twitter enforces [rate limits](http://apiwiki.twitter.com/Rate-limiting), so play nice!

 For now, this plugin uses curl to hit Twitter.
 This was just for simplicity, but isn't very extensible.